golemfactory/golem-js/tutorial.md

 # New Task API

-The new version of the Taks API introduces a simplified interface for executing commands in the Golem network.
+The new version of the Task API introduces a simplified interface for executing commands in the Golem network.

 ## The basic algorithm